sourcegraph/handbook/content/support/support-tools.md

 In order to have good security and risk mitigation practices, only a subset of the team has admin access to sourcegraph.com.
 If you need to help a customer and it requires such access, post in our #customer-support-internal Slack channel and @ mention Adeola, Beatrix, Giselle, Stompy, and Warren.
 One of them can help!

 ## Managed instance access
-In order to have good security and risk mitigation practices, only a subset of the team has access to managed instances (you can find which customers have a managed instance [here](https://about.sourcegraph.com/handbook/support/customer-exceptions)).
+In order to have good security and risk mitigation practices, only a subset of the team has [access to managed instances](https://about.sourcegraph.com/handbook/support/support-managed-instances) (you can find which customers have a managed instance [here](https://about.sourcegraph.com/handbook/support/customer-exceptions)).
 If you need to access logs for these customers, post in our #customer-support-internal Slack channel and @ mention Don, Jason, and Mariam.
 One of them can help!

+Read more about working with managed instances [here](https://about.sourcegraph.com/handbook/support/support-managed-instances).

 ## Test Environments